SupreetRonad/Mini-Python-Compiler-if-else-while-using-Lex-and-Yacc-2021-/README.md

-Project : Mini Python Compiler ( if - else and while loop )
+# Mini Python Compiler ( if - else and while loop )

 Steps to run :
 1. Go to the directory which contains "makefile"